njuwill/bigfoot-tutorials/spark/README.md

 ## Prepare sample data

-* download `Complete 2015 Program Year Open Payments Dataset` from [cms.gov](https://www.cms.gov/OpenPayments/Explore-the-Data/Dataset-Downloads.html) to local computer
+* download `Complete 2015 Program Year Open Payments Dataset` from [cms.gov](https://www.cms.gov/OpenPayments/Explore-the-Data/Dataset-Downloads.html) to local computer.

+This file is zipped, but still has big size.
+There a smaller version available from `bigfoot` hdfs at `/project/public/PGYR15_P011717.ZIP`.
+You can login `hue.ccs.miami.edu:8888` to download it to your local machine to use in this tutorial.

 * copy zip file to `bigfoot`
     ```
     $ scp PGYR15_P011717.ZIP bigfoot.ccs.miami.edu: